Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 2) Most common causes of blood in urine

-Blood in a cat’s urine usually means irritation or inflammation somewhere in the urinary tract.
-Here are the most common reasons.
+Blood in a cat’s urine usually means irritation, inflammation, or damage somewhere in the urinary tract.
+Some causes are uncomfortable but manageable.
+Others become dangerous fast.

 2.1) Feline Idiopathic Cystitis (FIC)